July 1, 2023

 Conflict is not bad, and neither you nor your spouse should feel guilty about disagreeing with one another about how to move forward.
 As long as you both agree to be willing participants in your mediation sessions, and to try something new that is designed to leave both parties feeling confident and satisfied with the decisions, you may be able to resolve the conflicts you have and come out as friends (or at least as civil co-parents) when all is said and done.
 Instead of contentious litigation and legal posturing you will be working together to find the right solutions for your unique family.

-By noreply July 8, 2023
+July 8, 2023

 Is Spending the Night in Different Homes Bad for Littles?